In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - Thinly slice the mushrooms.

-Cook the eggs in purgatory; finish the hash
+Cook the eggs in purgatory; finish the dish

-Transfer the hash and eggs to individual bowls and serve.
+Divide the vegetables, sauce, and eggs between individual bowls and serve.

 - Time the cooking.